WillHaggerty/Panel-Schedule-Maker/README.md

 -- Apache w/PHP & MySQL/MariaDB

--- Allow the use of .htaccess in "public"
+-- Allow the use of .htaccess in "public".
+You may also need to add "Options FollowSymLinks" to the apache config for your directory.

 To install: